 Arthritis is inflammation of one or more joints.
 A joint is the area where two bones meet.
 There are over 100 different types of arthritis.

 Arthritis involves the breakdown of cartilage.
-Cartilage normally protects a joint, allowing it to move smoothly.
+Normal cartilage protects a joint and allows it to move smoothly.
 Cartilage also absorbs shock when pressure is placed on the joint, such as when you walk.
-Without the normal amount of cartilage, the bones rub together, causing pain, swelling (inflammation), and stiffness.
+Without the normal amount of cartilage, the bones rub together.
+This causes, swelling (inflammation), and stiffness.

 Joint inflammation may result from: